devopsdays-kc/devopsdayskc-docs/docs/operating_procedures.md

 # Organizer Operating Procedures

+## Proposals

-### Proposals are implemented with the following criteria:
+Proposals are implemented with the following criteria:

 * Proposals must start with **“PROPOSAL”**, and be posted in the `#devops_orgzr_announce` organizer channel on the DevOps KC Slack.
 The proposal should also mention `@channel` to ensure all members are exposed to the proposal
 * Voting will be open for 48 hours unless: